-If we cannot keep pace with rapid developments and change in our industry and provide new services to our clients, the use of our services could decline, reducing our revenues.
+If we cannot keep pace with rapid developments and change in our industry and provide new services to our clients, or if any of the new products we roll out are unsuccessful, the use of our services could decline, and we could experience a decline in revenue and an inability to recoup costs.

 The payment services industry in which we operate is characterized by rapid technological change, new product and service introductions, evolving industry standards, changing customer needs and the entrance of more established market players seeking to expand into these businesses.
 In order to remain competitive, we continually seek to expand the services we offer and to develop new projects.
 These projects carry risks, such as delays in delivery, performance problems and lack of customer acceptance.
 In our industry, these risks are acute.
 Any delay in the delivery of new services or the failure to differentiate our services or to accurately predict and address market demand could render our services less desirable, or even obsolete, to consumers.
 In addition, if alternative payment mechanisms become widely available, substituting our current products and services, and we do not develop and offer similar alternative payment mechanisms successfully and on a timely basis, our business and prospects could be adversely affected.
 Furthermore, we may be unable to recover the costs we have incurred in developing new services.
 Our development efforts could result in increased costs and we could also experience a loss in business that could reduce our earnings or could cause a loss of revenue if promised new services are not timely delivered to our clients, are not able to compete effectively with our competitors' or do not perform as anticipated.
-In order to remain competitive in an innovative industry such as ours, we have to make investments in start-up companies or undertake large research and development initiatives.
-If our investments in start-up companies or research and development initiatives do not yield the expected results, we may lose money, time and effort invested.
-If we are unable to develop, adapt to or access technological changes or evolving industry standards on a timely and cost effective basis, our business, financial condition and results of operations could be materially adversely affected.
+As we enter markets that are new for us with our new product and services offerings, we face additional operational, regulatory and other risks that we may not be able to adequately address due to our lack of experience with such markets and associated risks.